GlobularOne/snr/docs/source/user_guide/quickstart.rst

 Initialize Snr
 --------------

-If you have **installed the stable or beta version, this is already handled and you can skip this part**, if you installed from source code, snr needs some components to run:
+If you have **installed using any of the installation scripts, this is already handled and you can skip this part**, if you installed from source code, snr needs some components to run:

 .. code-block:: shell